dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 The follow steps describe just one of many methods and tools that you can use to validate that the certificate installed correctly.

 1. Go to the [free Digicert tool](ttps://www.digicert.com/help/).
-2. Enter your AD FS server’s fully qualified domain name (e.g., sts.contoso.com) and select **CHECK SERVER**.
+2. Enter your AD FS server’s fully qualified domain name (for example, sts.contoso.com) and select **CHECK SERVER**.

 If the Server certificate is installed correctly, you see all check marks in the results.
 If the problem above exists, you see a red X in the "Certificate Name Matches" and the “SSL Certificate is correctly Installed” sections of the report.